Menu

 Frequently Asked Questions

-What Goes into Successful Lighting Design for Low Bays?
+What Goes Into Successful Lighting Design for Low Bays?

-What is a Lighting Calculator for Low Bays?
+What Is a Lighting Calculator for Low Bays?

-What is the Recommended Low Bay Fixture Layout?
+What Is the Recommended Low Bay Fixture Layout?

 How Many Lumens Per Square Foot Do You Need for a Low Bay Industrial Space?

-What are the Recommended Light Levels for Low Bay Installations?
+What Are the Recommended Light Levels for Low Bay Installations?

 Sample Low Bay Lighting Plans and Heatmaps